 AimThe aim of this activity is to measure the height of a tall building or tree.

 I will illustrate this with a tree, but the method is just the same for a building.

 Suppose you want to measure the height.

-That wouldn't be easy.
-You would probably have to climb the tree to do that.
+That won't be easy.
+You may have to climb the tree to do that.
 Dangerous!

 But there is another, easier, way!